H4rtland/masters/week4/README.md

 ### Week 4
 ###### November 13th-19th 2017

-#### Translating FitMass.C to Python
+#### Translating FitMass.cpp to Python

 Fitting the parameters of a function to a curve involves a trial and error process of slowly changing things until it eventually works - and so does converting a ROOT program in C++ to a PyROOT script.

-Luckily, PyROOT can load compiled ROOT macros, so I didn't have to even touch IABStyle.C.
+Luckily, PyROOT can load compiled ROOT macros, so I didn't have to even touch IABStyle.cpp.
 I also loaded a compiled version of the MyMassSpectrum fitting function straight from the C++ version, because an equivalent class written in Python caused this error in the GaussIntegrator